tobybreckon/fire-detection-cnn/README.md

 ## Instructions to use pre-trained models with other frameworks:

-To convert the supplied pre-trained models from TFLearn checkpoint format to protocol buffer (.pb) format (used by [OpenCV](http://www.opencv.org) DNN, [TensorFlow](https://www.tensorflow.org/), ...) do:
+To convert the supplied pre-trained models from TFLearn checkpoint format to protocol buffer (.pb) format (used by [OpenCV](http://www.opencv.org) DNN, [TensorFlow](https://www.tensorflow.org/), ...) and also tflite (firenet only at present, used with [TensorFlow](https://www.tensorflow.org/)) do:

 ```
 $ cd converter
-$ python firenet-to-protobuf.py
+$ python firenet-conversion.py
 $ python inceptionV1OnFire-to-protobuf.py
 ```